jbremz/physics-mi/experiments/004-multi-task/README.md

 Obviously makes sense much more complicated when we're not working in the natural basis but hey _that's the game_.

 I've still been thinking about my problem of how one might define the subnetwork that we intend to embed (with the cloze task - see the end of the README for `001-f-equals-ma`).
 My newest idea: simply see which subnetwork is activated by traversing a certain input space (e.g. changing an input in my particular task) and then picking the parameters according to which ones were involved in the calculation of the final output on a layer by layer basis.
 I haven't quite worked out the details, but they're starting to form.

+I've thought a little about the invariant hyperplane business, and I'm still wondering whether stacked hidden layers will necessarily choose to linearly "access" projections invariant to certain variations in the input space.
+Surely they could continue to represent this invariance in a "unnatural" basis in the next layer and so on - accessing it in a much more abstract way (to us).

+I wonder if you could chase an invariance through successive network layers by [I lost my train of thought] (and whether this would be useful).